-- 1 A student may also choose to use this course to meet a General Education requirement. - 2 Students must earn a minimum grade of C in each of the core courses.
-In order to enroll in 400-level BUS and ECO courses (except for BUS481), students must earn a minimum grade of D in each of the core courses. - 3 MAT124M may be used as a substitute.
+- 1 This course meets a General Education requirement. - Students must earn a minimum grade of C in each of the core courses.
+In order to enroll in 400-level BUS and ECO courses (except for BUS481), students must earn a minimum grade of D in each of the core courses. - MAT124M may be used as a substitute.
 Students entering graduate school in business are strongly encouraged to take BUS100M or MAT124M.
-Students in Business Analysis and Analytics emphasis must take BUS100M or MAT124M. - 4 To qualify for taking the Certified Public Accounting (CPA) exam, the internship course must be specifically designated as an Internship-Accounting in order to fulfill the rules established by the Minnesota Board of Accountancy.
-A maximum of six credits for internships can qualify for the 150-credit requirement for CPA licensing. - 5 BUS202Z may be waived by petition upon the completion of an international study experience with prior approval of the department.
+Students in Business Analysis and Analytics emphasis must take BUS100M or MAT124M. - To qualify for taking the Certified Public Accounting (CPA) exam, the internship course must be specifically designated as an Internship-Accounting in order to fulfill the rules established by the Minnesota Board of Accountancy.
+A maximum of six credits for internships can qualify for the 150-credit requirement for CPA licensing.